SaulVas/ICS2000-Source-Code/Documentation/Report.md

 The working project directory contains the following elements:

 1. requirements.txt -> A text file containing the required packages to be installed in order to run our project in a venv.
-2. obj -> A directory containing the yolov5 model, the data set used to train it, and any other files or images relevant to the object detection section of our project.
+2. obj -> A directory containing the yolov5 model, the dataset used to train it, and any other files or images relevant to the object detection section of our project.
 3. route_nav -> A directory containing the files related to generating optimal paths, simulating drone flight, and testing the various algorithms implemented.

 ## Design Implementation